Croatia’s Plitvice Lakes

 Years ago, after eight or nine visits, I thought I really knew Europe.
 Then I discovered Plitvice and I realized: You can never exhaust Europe’s surprises.

-Cost: The price to enter Plitvice Lakes National Park varies by season: from $7 in winter to $14 in summer.
+Cost: The price to enter Plitvice Lakes National Park varies by season: from $8 in winter, $16 in spring, and $26 in summer.
 Your ticket is good for your entire stay.

 Hours: The park is open year-round from dawn to dusk.
 Night owls should note that the park never "closes," but the ticket booths and the boat and shuttle-bus system operate only during daylight hours.
 You can just stroll right into the park at any time of day, provided that you aren’t using the boat or bus.